What is the Johari window model and how to understand it, including examples and how it can benefit you in your everyday life.

 - People from different cultures may find it very difficult to be honest about certain things, they may even find it offensive.

-Overall the Johari window is a very simple and also very powerful tool that can dramatically improve working and personal relationships and work productivity.
+Overall the Johari window is a very simple, and also a very powerful tool that can dramatically improve working and personal relationships and work productivity.